History of the Catholic Church in Mexico: Liberal reform (1857–1861)

 Starting in 1855, Benito Juárez issued decrees nationalizing church property, separating church and state, and suppressing religious institutes.
 Church properties were confiscated and basic civil and political rights were denied to religious institutes and the clergy.
 The Church supported the regime of Juárez's successor, Porfirio Diaz, who was opposed to land reform.

 The first of the Liberal Reform Laws were passed in 1855.
 The Juárez Law, named after Benito Juárez, restricted clerical privileges, specifically the authority of Church courts, by subverting their authority to civil law.
 It was conceived of as a moderate measure, rather than abolish church courts altogether.
 The move opened latent divisions in the country.
 Archbishop Lázaro de la Garza in Mexico City condemned the Law as an attack on the Church itself, and clerics went into rebellion in the city of Puebla in 1855–56.
 Bishop of Michoacan Clemente de Jesús Munguía also vociferously opposed the reform laws and the requirement for Mexicans to swear fealty to the liberal Constitution of 1857.
 Other laws attacked the privileges (fueros) traditionally enjoyed by the military, which was significant since the military had been instrumental in putting and keeping Mexican governments in office since Emperor Agustín de Iturbide in the 1820s.

-The next Reform Law was called the Lerdo Law, after Miguel Lerdo de Tejada.
+The next Reform Law was the Lerdo law, authored by Miguel Lerdo de Tejada, and enacted in 1856 but not fully enforced until 1867.
 Under this new law, the government began to confiscate Church land.
 This proved to be considerably more controversial than the Juárez Law.
 The purpose of the law was to convert lands held by corporate entities such as the Church into private property, favoring those who already lived on it.
 It was thought that such would encourage development and the government could raise revenue by taxing the process.